aws-samples/karpenter-blueprints/blueprints/static-nodepool/README.md

 You should see `StaticCapacity=true` in the output.

 For accelerated instances, you will also need your cluster to have the required drivers and device plugins to advertise accelerators to Kubernetes.
+You can learn more about what is included as part of the EKS-optimized accelerated AMIs [here](https://docs.aws.amazon.com/eks/latest/userguide/ml-eks-optimized-ami.html).

 ## Deploy